BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [ ]

-[*Lord of the Iron Hills — Dáin is the undisputed Lord of the Iron Hills, and as such his stoic warriors will follow him into any battle without question.*]
+[*Lord of the Iron Hills â€” DÃ¡in is the undisputed Lord of the Iron Hills, and as such his stoic warriors will follow him into any battle without question.*]

-[*Whilst Dáin Ironfoot, Lord of the Iron Hills is alive on the battlefield, all Iron Hills Dwarf models within 12" of Dáin automatically pass all Courage tests they are required to make.*]
+[*Whilst DÃ¡in Ironfoot, Lord of the Iron Hills is alive on the battlefield, all Iron Hills Dwarf models within 12" of DÃ¡in automatically pass all Courage tests they are required to make.*]

-[*Fiery Temper — Dáin's temper is so fierce that his fury could be his downfall.*]
+[*Fiery Temper â€” DÃ¡in's temper is so fierce that his fury could be his downfall.*]

-[*As soon as Dáin Ironfoot, Lord of the Iron Hills kills an enemy model, for the rest of the game, if Dáin is in range to Charge, he must do so if he is able to.*]
+[*As soon as DÃ¡in Ironfoot, Lord of the Iron Hills kills an enemy model, for the rest of the game, if DÃ¡in is in range to Charge, he must do so if he is able to.*]

-[*Fearsome Charge — The sight of Dáin charging into battle is a terrifying sight to behold and not a challenge that many would face willingly.*]
+[*Fearsome Charge â€” The sight of DÃ¡in charging into battle is a terrifying sight to behold and not a challenge that many would face willingly.*]

-[*In a turn that Dáin Ironfoot, Lord of the Iron Hills Charges into combat, he causes Terror until the end of the turn.*]
+[*In a turn that DÃ¡in Ironfoot, Lord of the Iron Hills Charges into combat, he causes Terror until the end of the turn.*]

-[*Headbutt — Dáin's thick skull is just as likely to knock down an enemy as his hammer.*]
+[*Headbutt â€” DÃ¡in's thick skull is just as likely to knock down an enemy as his hammer.*]

-[*If Dáin Ironfoot, Lord of the Iron Hills wins a Duel roll but fails to slay his opponent, select one enemy Man-sized (or smaller) model in the fight and roll a D6.
-On a 5+, Dáin will headbutt that model and it will be Knocked to the
+[*If DÃ¡in Ironfoot, Lord of the Iron Hills wins a Duel roll but fails to slay his opponent, select one enemy Man-sized (or smaller) model in the fight and roll a D6.
+On a 5+, DÃ¡in will headbutt that model and it will be Knocked to the
 Ground.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image45.jpeg)

-[**MÚRIN & DRÁR 140 POINTS FOR
+[**MÃšRIN & DRÃR 140 POINTS FOR
 BOTH**]

-[**DWARF, IRON HILLS, INFANTRY, HERO — HEROES OF FORTITUDE**]
+[**DWARF, IRON HILLS, INFANTRY, HERO â€” HEROES OF FORTITUDE**]

-[*Unlike the vast majority of the Dwarves of Middle-earth, Múrin and Drár have developed an unusual taste for wandering the many lands and realms in search of adventure.
+[*Unlike the vast majority of the Dwarves of Middle-earth, MÃºrin and DrÃ¡r have developed an unusual taste for wandering the many lands and realms in search of adventure.
 Although they spend much of their time bickering, as most Dwarves do, these close companions have travelled far and wide beyond their mountain home, and more than once have found themselves embroiled in a fight to aid those Free Peoples who need it most.
-The rash and daring Múrin has developed great skill with his sword, Kalazâl, and Sauron's minions of all kinds have felt its cutting blade.
-In contrast Drár is a calm and collected fellow, preferring instead to arm himself with a bow — a weapon he possesses incredible skill with.*]
+The rash and daring MÃºrin has developed great skill with his sword, KalazÃ¢l, and Sauron's minions of all kinds have felt its cutting blade.
+In contrast DrÃ¡r is a calm and collected fellow, preferring instead to arm himself with a bow â€” a weapon he possesses incredible skill with.*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image46.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image47.jpeg)

-[***MÚRIN***]
+[***MÃšRIN***]

 [*Mv F S D A W C*]